-	Traditional carillon of 49 bells Pitch of heaviest bell is A in the bass octave Transposition is down 1 semitone(s) Keyboard range: G#C 42/ A#G There are two missing bass semitones There is no practice console The instrument was enlarged in 1963 with bells made by Eijsbouts Prior history: In 1940, the instrument was enlarged to 44 bells by Petit & Fritsen (0 bells remain from that work.)
+Traditional carillon of 49 bells Pitch of heaviest bell is A in the bass octave Transposition is down 3 semitone(s) Keyboard range: C C 48/ A#G There are two missing bass semitones The present keyboard was installed in 20xx by an unknown maker Prior history: In 1963, the instrument was enlarged to 49 bells with bells made by Eijsbouts In 1940, the instrument was enlarged to 44 bells by Petit & Fritsen (0 bells remain from that work.)
 Previously, the instrument was enlarged to 39 bells by an unknown maker (0 bells remain from that work.)
-In 1661, the instrument was begun with 35 bells by Hemony (28 bells remain from that work.)
-Auxiliary mechanisms: M Tower details: Height of console: 60 meters above ground Height of lowest level of bells: 25 meters above ground Height of highest level of bells: 64 meters above ground Belfry openness: 70% Year of latest technical information source is 1976
+In 1661, the instrument was begun with 35 bells made by Hemony (28 bells remain from that work.)
+Auxiliary mechanisms: M Tower details: Height of console: 60 meters above ground Height of lowest level of bells: 25 meters above ground Height of highest level of bells: 64 meters above ground Belfry openness: 70% Year of latest technical information source is 2019

 Explanations of page format and keyboard range are available.